pedromorgan/xlrd/doc/source/dev_guide.rst

 Opening Excel Files
 -------------------------------------

-Workbooks can be loaded either from a :py:func:`file`, an `mmap.mmap` object or from a string:
+Workbooks can be loaded either from a :py:func:`file`, an :py:class:`~mmap.mmap` object or from a string:

 ::